Nudism & Gender Issues: Let’s Talk About Safety and Harassment

 He brought up the question of how to tell every new visitor to report any harassment without it seeming like it’s happening all the time.
 Of course we can put it in the rules (which some may not read).
 But I think the best approach is to simply tell everyone to come forward if anyone makes them uncomfortable in any way.

-You can hear more of our discussion on the upcoming podcast episode, which should be available within a few days.
+You can hear more of our discussion on the podcast episode, available for streaming below:

 I’d also like to hear from the community on this and especially from women.
 Have you experienced harassment in a naturist place?
 Was it handled well?
 What else can we do to make women feel safe and comfortable in social nudist settings?